Raghad-Aljohani/ECBC-2025/README.md

 shiny::runApp("shiny_app/dirty app.R")
 ```

-Once running, the map will open in your browser with an animated timeline of entity mentions by year.
+Once running, the map will open in your browser with an animated timeline of geographical entities.